israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 JavaScript 1.8:
 > `function(x) x * x`

-This syntax allows you to leave off the braces and 'return' statement
+This syntax allows you to leave off the braces and 'return' statement - making them implicit.

 **_Parameters_**
 - **name**